Trevor Sargent

-Trevor Anthony Sargent (born 26 July 1960) is a minister of the Church of Ireland and a former Irish Green Party politician who served as a Minister of State from 2007 to 2010 and Leader of the Green Party from 2001 to 2007.
+Trevor Sargent (born 26 July 1960) is a minister of the Church of Ireland and a former Irish Green Party politician who served as a Minister of State from 2007 to 2010 and Leader of the Green Party from 2001 to 2007.
 He served as a Teachta Dála (TD) for the Dublin North constituency from 1992 to 2011.

 Career

 Teaching career

 Sargent trained as a primary school teacher in the Church of Ireland College of Education.
 In 1981, he started teaching in the Model School, Dunmanway, County Cork.
 In 1983, he was appointed Principal of St George's National School, Balbriggan, County Dublin.
 He is a fluent Irish speaker.

 Local politics

 A committed environmentalist since the early 1980s, Trevor Sargent first became politically active when he joined the Green Party in 1982.
 However, it was not until 1989 that the Green Party made an impact in national politics, winning its first seat in Dáil Éireann through Roger Garland.
-In that same year Sargent stood for in the European Parliament election in Dublin, but was unsuccessful.
+In that same year, Sargent stood for in the European Parliament election in Dublin, but was unsuccessful.
 Two years later in 1991, he was elected to Dublin County Council.

 At a meeting of the council, he waved a cheque he had received in the post from a builder who was seeking to rezone land for a housing development.
 When he asked the other members whether any of them had also received cheques, he was assaulted by a number of his fellow councillors.
 Sargent alleged that Fianna Fáil Councillor Don Lydon put him in a headlock and attempted to snatch the cheque from him.
 This is one of the incidents which eventually led to the creation of the Mahon Tribunal to look into planning matters in Dublin County Council.